-Spain investigated incident in North Korean Embassy
+Spain investigates incident in North Korean Embassy

-MADRID (AP) — Spanish authorities say police are investigating an incident at the North Korean Embassy in Madrid in which a woman was hurt, and an aide to North Korea’s government says computers and cellphones also were stolen.
+MADRID (AP) — Spanish authorities said police were investigating an incident last week at the North Korean Embassy in Madrid in which a woman was hurt and, according to a North Korean government’s aide, computers and cellphones also were stolen.

-Spain’s El Confidencial news site first reported that a group of unidentified assailants bound and gagged workers at the embassy on Feb.
-22. The site reported Wednesday that one woman eventually escaped.
+A group of unidentified assailants bound and gagged workers inside the gated embassy compound on Feb.
+22 for four hours, according to Spain’s El Confidencial news site, which first reported the incident on Wednesday.

-The Spanish Interior Ministry says national police in Madrid opened an investigation after officers assisted a North Korean woman with unspecified injuries.
-The ministry said North Korean diplomats or other government officials have not filed a complaint.
+The site said that a woman escaped from the assailants and that her screams prompted residents in the affluent Madrid neighborhood where the embassy is located to call police.

 Most Read Nation & World Stories